PostgreSQL index size surprises many teams in production. Indexes often grow close to table size, or larger, especially on write-heavy systems.

 • Index growth reviewed regularly with alerts.

 Index size is a performance budget decision.
-Keep only indexes that clearly pay for their write and storage cost.
+Keep the indexes that clearly pay for their write and storage cost, and make the rest justify their place.